tollfu/Toronto-Urban-Mobility-Analysis/README.md

 ## Data Preparation

-This analysis required combining several datasets that were not originally designed to work together:
+The combination of several datasets that were not originally designed to work together are required for this analysis:

 * multimodal intersection turning-movement counts;
 * traffic signal locations and control modes;